7Block Labs

 B. Compound Finance’s Upgradable Contracts

-Employs a combination of proxy and upgradeable logic, with governance-controlled upgrades ensuring security and adaptability.
+It uses a mix of proxy and upgradeable logic, allowing for governance-controlled upgrades that keep things secure and flexible.

 C. ConsenSys Diligence